hypertrifle/phaser-3-trifle-base/README.md

 Based off of [Richard Davey's Phaser 3 Webpack Project Template](https://github.com/photonstorm/phaser3-project-template)

-Originally planed & written by [Rich Searle](//hypertrifle.com) for SpongeUK, since then I have removed any unnicery code that I deemed bloated on not useful for small game projects (any any contributuions from sponge)
+Originally planed & written by [Rich Searle](//hypertrifle.com) for Work, since then I have removed any unnicery code that I deemed bloated on not useful for small game projects (any any made for Work specifications.)

-All this work is my own, (with help from the Phaser commuity and is completly unlicenced, )
+All this work is my own, (with help from the Phaser commuity and is currently UNLCICENCED)

+## getting started
-why not `npm i` ?
+its the same as every other javascript project -> why not `npm i` ?

-## To Remove

-- HyperScorm - or move to more suitible repo
-- interfaces? remove this package?
-- single save / game model, (lets not load from JSON files unless required)
-- HUD overlay / system and  model is a good Idea in practive but not needed for now.

-## To Fix

-- rmeove sponge refernces from plgings / scenes etc.
-- convert interaces to classes - I can't see of any overhead, but allows us default values, and the abilitiy to define getters and setters, potentailly tieing into VueJS's 'reactive' natiure..

-## to Add

-- revisit package.json - are all these commands needed?
-- error checking on loading both atlas types (and a configuration?)
-- revisit webpack config
-- requiring image files.
+TYPESCRIPT!! - any where I can use typescript I can, I know some don't like it.. props find another repo honestly.

+webpack 4 bad boy, check the `npm run` scripts initially, as lots of auto tools for my method of working, it defaults a load of both svg and png atla generation, svg alows us to scale UP but with less support, examples will be in here somewhere....

+# I love GLSL
+I thinkthere is an example in here already, I'm not sure of, actually...
+I better go check what that is.. there will be eventially *more* shaders here, I've a few post-effects in the pipline and will be sure to include in this boilerplate.

+# PLUGINS

+plugins.global.Tools is my utility belt (main plugin), I'm almost certain I'm not doing this with the right design pattern in mind but it works for me :),  everything else is wonderful Phaser and Typescript.

+# DATA

+Data sytem loads 2 models from settings.jsonc and content.jsonc, they are loaded through Javascript, IE load your models, in the DataUtils and error check then, non-object primitives will be fine. - if things need to be instanciated you will need to do this.
+Apart that settings take priority, and content would be for localisations / translations.

+*NOTE! overriting doesn't recursive a whole data model onth the top level elements.*

+### GLHF NERDS